Green Streets

 • Contact us and tell us you're interested in getting a free tree!

-• One of our urban foresters will visit you at your home to look at your yard and help you determine which tree would be best for your property.
+• Groundwork Lawrence will visit you at your home to look at your yard and help you determine which trees would be best for your property.

 • During the planting season, we will plant your free trees!